ncg777/name.ncg777/readme.md

 - **Class**: name.ncg777.Maths.Enumerations.WordPermutationEnumeration
 - **Parameters**:
   - `rk` (int[]) : List of the number of occurences of each element.
 The sum of this list will be the length of the output lists.

+---
+This application was compiled with Microsoft's build of OpenJDK 21.